Cinnamon and Kale

 Homepage link

-Slow cooker red cabbage is a delicious, comforting dish.
+Slow cooker braised red cabbage with apples is a delicious, comforting side dish.
 We usually serve it with our Christmas lunch, but its rich fruity flavour is also great with other roast meats, sausages, cold meats and veggie burgers.
-This braised red cabbage is also a healthy recipe, so it's good to add to your menus regularly.
+This easy crockpot braised red cabbage is a healthy side dish, so it's good to add to your menus regularly.

 Slow cooker red cabbage